Police officer involved in Breonna Taylor shooting fired

 The letter said Hankison fired the rounds “without supporting facts” that the deadly force was directed at a person posing an immediate threat.

-“I find your conduct a shock to the conscience,” Louisville police Chief Robert Schroeder said in the letter.
+“I find your conduct a shock to the conscience,” interim Louisville Police Chief Robert Schroeder said in the letter.
 “Your actions have brought discredit upon yourself and the Department.”

 The announcement comes after Mayor Greg Fischer said last week that Schroeder had started termination proceedings for Hankison while two other officers remain on administrative reassignment as the shooting is investigated.